virtual-labs/exp-javascript-sorting-values-arrays-iitd/experiment/aim.md

-#### To create an HTML file by applying the different styles using inline, external and internal style sheets.
+#### To write a Javascript program to define a user defined function for sorting the values in an array.